valentinmarguet/better_thinking/README.md

 ### Step 1: Configure Your Claude Desktop Settings

-Add the Sequential Thinking configuration to your Claude desktop by updating your configuration file:
+Add the Sequential Thinking configuration to your Claude desktop by updating your configuration file.
+To do so, go to file/settings/developer and open the "Edit Congig" to paste in this code.

 ```
 {